Deaf (film)

-Deaf (Sorda) is a 2025 Spanish drama film written and directed by Eva Libertad, a continuation of the 2023 Goya Award-nominated short film of the same name co-directed by Eva Libertad, that starred the sister of Eva Libertad, Miriam Garlo.
-This feature length film also stars deaf actress Miriam Garlo along with Álvaro Cervantes, Elena Irureta, and Joaquín Notario.
+Deaf (Sorda) is a 2025 Spanish drama film written and directed by Eva Libertad, a continuation of the 2023 Goya Award-nominated short film of the same name co-directed by Libertad, that starred Libertad's sister Miriam Garlo.
+This feature-length film stars deaf actress Garlo along with Álvaro Cervantes, Elena Irureta, and Joaquín Notario.
 It follows Ángela, a deaf woman, who is expecting a child with her hearing partner, Héctor.

-The film selected in Panorama 2025 had its premiere at the 75th Berlin International Film Festival on 15 February 2025, where it won the Panorama Audience Award for Best Feature Film.
-It was released in Spanish theaters on 4 April 2025 by A Contracorriente Films.
+The film had its premiere at the 75th Berlin International Film Festival on 15 February 2025, where it won the Panorama Audience Award for Best Feature Film.
+After a Golden Biznaga-winning run at the 28th Málaga Film Festival in March 2025, it was released in Spanish theaters on 4 April 2025 by A Contracorriente Films.
+It won Best New Director, Best New Actress (Garlo), and Best Supporting Actor (Cervantes) at the 40th Goya Awards.

 Synopsis

 Ángela, a deaf woman working in a pottery studio in rural Spain, is expecting a baby with her hearing partner, Héctor.
 The pregnancy stirs up her anxieties about motherhood and her ability to communicate with her daughter.
 The birth of the baby girl triggers a crisis for the couple, as Ángela navigates raising her daughter in a world that does not cater to her needs.